Eino: Overview

 SystemMessage("you are a helpful assistant."),

-UserMessage("what does the future AI App look like?")}
+UserMessage("what does the future AI App look like?")})

-Graph | Cyclic or Acyclic directed graph.
+| Graph | A directed graph (cyclic or acyclic).
 Powerful and flexible. |

-chain, err := NewChain[map[string]any, *Message]().
+chain, _ := NewChain[map[string]any, *Message]().

 AppendChatTemplate(prompt).